Benefits of investing in economic development

 150 BRE Visits – To understand our market.

-Each year, we visit with more than 150 primary-sector companies through our Business Retention and Expansion (BRE) program.
-We meet with senior management to get a pulse on the companies, their challenges and opportunities.
+Each year, we visit with more than 150 primary-sector companies through our Business Retention and Expansion (BRE) We meet with senior management to get a pulse on the companies, their challenges and opportunities.
 We’ve connected companies to incentives and resources that have helped to streamline their processes and have helped with expansion efforts.

 Workforce Development Initiatives